Porsche Cayenne SUV - Interior & comfort

 Porsche Cayenne dashboard

 The latest Cayenne has a dashboard that's more similar to Porsche's sports car range than its predecessor, and has a look that Porsche Panamera drivers will find familiar.
+A 2023 update brought more tech, including an optional additional 10.9-inch infotainment screen on the passenger’s side plus a fully digital 12.6-inch dash drawing inspiration from the electric Taycan saloon.
 True to tradition, the driver sits behind a large, central rev counter, but this is flanked with decidedly modern high-definition seven-inch information screens that can be configured with a broad range of settings.

-The Turbo comes in at around £100,000 and wears a unique style of 21-inch alloy wheel, expressing its power with colour-coded wheelarch extensions and quad exhaust pipes.
+The Turbo comes in at around £112,000 and wears a unique style of 21-inch alloy wheel, expressing its power with colour-coded wheel arch extensions and quad exhaust pipes.
 LED head and tail-lights are standard.

-While Cayenne standard equipment is far from lacking, Porsche is renowned for offering lengthy options lists.
-You could spend around £1,400 on adaptive electric front seats, or around the same again on a panoramic sunroof, or £2,600 on adaptive air suspension and another £2,300 or so on Porsche dynamic chassis control.
+In usual Porsche fashion, customers can specify a wide range of options and packages to add features.
+You could splash out for adaptive electric front seats, a panoramic sunroof, adaptive air suspension or Porsche dynamic chassis control.
+New to the facelift was a passenger-side infotainment screen with streaming services and a separate Bluetooth connection.
 There are a huge number of options to choose from – and none of them are cheap – so be careful when adding features to your Cayenne.
+In just a few minutes on the configurator we were able to add more than £50,000 to the price of the £70,400 base model…